OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 ### Using advanced.config

-The advanced.config file, found within the `/etc` folder can be used to supply environment variables to Riak which are not currently covered by the riak.conf schema files.
-The variables need to represented as an Erlang object, which is a list of mappings between an application and a list of key/value pairs.
+The advanced.config file is found within the `platform_etc_dir` (a location configured within `riak.conf`), which is normally the system `/etc/riak` folder when Riak is built from packages.
+The file bypasses the Riak-specific configuration mechanism, and uses the native Erlang method for passing configuration into an Erlang application.
+The file may be used for advanced configuration purposes, to supply environment variables to Riak which are not currently covered by the riak.conf schema files.

+The variables need to represented as an Erlang object, which is a list of mappings between an application and a list of key/value pairs, as [described in the Erlang documentation](https://www.erlang.org/doc/apps/kernel/config.html).

 e.g.